Counterfactual Inference for Consumer Choice Across Many Product Categories: Introduction

 The primitives of our model include the latent characteristics of products (a vector, whose dimension is tuned in the process of estimation on the basis of goodness of fit), as well as each consumer's latent preferences for each dimension.
 These latent characteristics and preferences are constant over time.
 In addition, we do not assume that the consumer's price sensitivity is constant across products; instead, each product has a vector of latent characteristics that relate to consumers' price sensitivity toward the product, and each consumer's price sensitivity is the inner product of a consumer-specific latent vector and the product's latent characteristics that relate to price sensitivity.
-Thus, both the consumer mean utility and the consumer price sensitivity varies at the individual consumer level, as well as across products within a consumer. \footnote{We also ran alternative specifications with the per consumer price coefficients restricted to be the same across all products, however this lead to a substantial reduction along both the predictive and counterfactual fit measures of performance.} In addition, the model includes controls for week-specific demand for products.
+Thus, both the mean utility and the price sensitivity are allowed to flexibly vary across consumers and products. \footnote{We also ran alternative specifications with the per consumer price coefficients restricted to be the same across all products, however this lead to a substantial reduction along both the predictive and counterfactual fit measures of performance. } In addition, the model includes controls for week-specific demand for product categories.
 We use a Bayesian approach, so our model produces a posterior distribution over each latent factor.

 We apply our model to data from a single supermarket over a period of 23 months, where we observe the same consumers shopping over time.
 The data originate from shopper loyalty cards.
 Unlike many panels collected by third parties, the data is available at the level of the trip rather than aggregated to the weekly level, and we see shopping at a high enough frequency to identify the timing of price changes and stock-outs.
 In particular, we observe many weeks where prices change at midnight on Tuesday night; and otherwise, behavior is very similar between Tuesday and Wednesday.
 This allows us to identify the effects of price changes and be able to make counterfactual predictions.
 We conduct a variety of tests that assess our identification strategy, and in a departure from the machine learning literature on which we build, we evaluate model fit on the basis of the model's ability to predict how behavior changes when prices change.
 We compare our model to a variety of commonly-used category-by-category models, including nested logit and mixed logit, showing that our model performs better both in terms of overall ability to fit on a representative test set, but also in terms of the model's ability to predict responses to price changes.
 We examine both own-price and cross-price effects.
 We also examine whether the heterogeneity incorporated in our model is spurious or predictive by showing that our model tends to produce more heterogeneity across groups in terms of own-price and cross-price elasticities, and using held-out data, we show that this heterogeneity predicts heterogeneity in consumer response to price changes.
 We also show that our model has key advantages in terms of being able to predict the behavior of consumers who have rarely or never purchased in the training data.